jd1378/ultimate-table/docs/index.md

 # Welcome

-to the `vue-grid-table` docs. use the left sidebar to explore the docs.
+to the `vue-responsive-table` docs. use the left sidebar to explore the docs.